Utah Symphony Invites the Community to a Virtual 80th Anniversary Celebration Filled with Musical Performances, Surprise Guests – and Cake

 The Utah Symphony became recognized as a leading American ensemble largely through the efforts of Maurice Abravanel, its Music Director from 1947 to 1979.
 During his 30-year tenure, the orchestra undertook four international tours, released over 100 recordings and developed an extensive music education program.
 The current day home of the orchestra, Abravanel Hall, opened doors in September 1979 and was renamed Maurice Abravanel Hall in his honor in 1993.

-The 80th anniversary celebration event will be hosted by the Utah Symphony’s Ghost Light podcast co-anchor and UNWOUND Series host, Jeff Counts.
+The 80th anniversary celebration event will be hosted by the Utah Symphony’s Ghost Light podcast co-anchor, Jeff Counts.
 Tune in for special musical performances with orchestra musicians, including the first performance from Abravanel Hall since it shut down in March.
 There will also be interviews with Music Director Thierry Fischer, violinist Augustin Hadelich, and more.
 And of course, there will be cake and surprise guests popping in to share their well wishes.
 Patrons are invited to join the event starting at 7:30 PM for a “virtual lobby fest” to show off their best birthday-bash clothes, chat with members of the Utah Symphony and get some behind-the-scenes secrets while getting ready to party.

 Anyone who misses having a fancy night out are invited to dress up for the birthday bash for a chance to win a pair of premium FlexPasses to a future Utah Symphony or Utah Opera performance.
 The contest involves patrons taking a photo at their viewing party, and posting the photo to social media by Tuesday, May 19 at 9 PM.
 Details here.